www.Lustron Connection.org

 The durable steel homes

 have survived well into the 21st Century with minimal maintenance.
 All interior and exterior panels were of porcelainized steel construction.
 They were designed for indefinite service without painting.
 The roof shingles are porcelain-coated steel as well.
-After 50 years of service, most Lustron roofs have never leaked!
 Carl Strandlund, an engineer noted for his war time metal working innovations, was the creator of Lustron Homes.

 (1899-1974 )